-We Use Art to Increase the Number of
+We Use Art to Inspire

-Girls Studying Computer Science
+Girls in Computer Science.

-We have reached 6,998 girls to date!
+We have reached over 8,000 girls to date!

 Girls taught Code/Art lessons by K-12 Teachers trained by Code/Art

 After school Code/Art Clubs & Coding Workshop Participants